xyamzw/docs/docs/guide/drivers/pikpak.md

-   - For example, if you build an AList on the server with IP `1.1.1.1`, but your own IP is `2.2.2.2`, you cannot play or download it.
+   - For example, if you build an OpenList on the server with IP `1.1.1.1`, but your own IP is `2.2.2.2`, you cannot play or download it.
    - Or enable Proxy policy

 -----